katherinestout/ReactProps/README.md

+This is just a repo for a simple example of how to use props with react!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>